 Hello Dear Reader

-Some of the guys on site did joke that we were on a beach, it was warm and sandy, it was just a 500km walk to the sea.
+There was a running joke on site that we were on a beach, it was warm and sandy, it was just a 500km walk to the sea.

-Thirdly and this links to the there is nothing for miles comment.
+Thirdly this links to the there is nothing for miles comment.
 There is a distinct problem with looking out upon the Desert, and that is it plays tricks on your eyes.
-I think it is because there is no points of reference, therefore it is very difficult judge if the landscape in-front of you flows up or down or lies flat.
+I think it is because there are no points of reference, therefore it is very difficult to judge if the landscape in front of you flows up or down or lies flat.
 It always appears to be flat to the horizon.
-However as you drive in a straight line you gain and lose elevation which allows you to see more or less respectively.
+However, as you drive in a straight line you gain and lose elevation which allows you to see more or less respectively.

-During my time in the Desert I was warned that not drive at night because it was easy to get lost.
-I accepted this comment, it was a site rule I had not choice.
-However it was not until I was driving to the airport at 6:00am in the dark I really appreciated it.
+During my time in the Desert, I was warned not to drive at night because it was easy to get lost.
+I accepted this comment, it was a site rule I had no choice.
+However, it was not until I was driving to the airport at 6:00 am in the dark I really appreciated it.

 Have you ever been on one of those cave tours, be it a coal/gold/copper mine and you get down into the heart of the cave and the guide lights a candle and turns of the electric lights, to show you how much light the workers had.
-Then because it is funny they blow out the candle and your thrown into total darkness the kind of darkness where you can’t see your hand in-front of your face.
+Then because it is funny they blow out the candle and you’re thrown into total darkness the kind of darkness where you can’t see your hand in front of your face.

-Well that is what it was like at night in the desert it was that dark, the worse thing about driving was that even with the headlights on full beam they did not seem to penetrate the darkness more than a cars length.
+Well, that is what it was like at night in the desert it was that dark, the worse thing about driving was that even with the headlights on the full beam they did not seem to penetrate the darkness more than a cars length.

 Maybe it is because there is nothing to see, maybe it is because there is nothing to reflect the light or create a shadow but I could see how even driving in a straight line would be a challenge and I was really glad when the light of the Airfield appear ahead of us.